The Maryland Biodiversity Project lists about 260 Maryland spiders based on user input.

 Maryland is also similar to most states in the fact that three types of orb weavers are the most common species found in residential areas.
-The Argiopes go by the name garden spiders.
-Araneus species often do not have a common name.
-Neoscona also go by the name Spotted Orbweavers.
+The Argiopes go by the name garden spiders, with two species, the Yellow Garden Spider and Banded Garden Spider common throughout the state.

-Eighteen different Araneus species have been documented in the state including the very common Marbled Orbweaver.
+Araneus species, on the other hand, provide a good deal of spider diversity with eighteen different documented species, including the Marbled Orbweaver.
 There’s no missing the orange to yellow body.

-The picture shows a Defoliate Orbweaver (Acacesia hamata), an orbweaver of the summer.
+The picture a the top of this section shows a Defoliate Orbweaver (Acacesia hamata), an orbweaver of the summer.
 Look for it at dusk as it begins building a web for night hunting.

 It’s also nice to know that none of the Maryland orb weaving spiders is considered a spider of medical importance.